jschxll/jschxll-website/content/_index.md

 ### Fav books📖

 - Otherland Series by Tad Williams
-- Trisolaris Trilogy by Cixin Lui
+- Trisolaris Trilogy by Cixin Liu
 - The Lord of The Rings by J.R.R.
 Tolkin

 ### Why I coded this page